Updated July 25, 2023

 - It is simply put getting a detailed analysis of all the costs associated with activities.
 A tool that enables the managers to gain control ensuring timely and quality delivery while cushioning them for an unforeseen future as it is a flexible approach and promotes innovation which is a great advantage to have compared to the traditional system of budgeting.
-However, it is a much more complex and difficult to manage as compared to traditional systems as its emphasis is on the added values that activities bring to the product.
+However, it is much more complex and difficult to manage as compared to traditional systems as its emphasis is on the added values that activities bring to the product.

 - Activity-Based Budgeting has helped not just private institutions to run smoothly but also has its impact on drawing major public policies and government spending.
 Various institutions like schools, universities and non-governmental organizations have also been using this technique to make decisions, enable transparency and fix accountability of work creating a better environment overall of efficiency and brilliance.
 The format and syntax of the budget may vary for different organizations there is no uniform format.

-It is a detailed, lengthy, complex and continuous process that requires a significant amount of resources and time which an entity may not necessarily have.
-Further Activity Based Budgeting may cause more confusion rather than becoming a solution if not handled properly.
+It is a detailed, lengthy, complex, and continuous process that requires a significant amount of resources and time which an entity may not necessarily have.
+Further Activity Based Budgeting may cause more confusion rather than become a solution if not handled properly.
 It is a very unique approach to look at things from a different perspective enabling better decision making hence improving the internal processes within the organization.
 Therefore Activity Based Budgeting is better suited to those who are willing to innovate and want to be quick to make changes, identify and correct mistakes in a time-bound manner which are those organizations that have a significant amount of resources and a resolution to excel at any cost.